GrottoPress/jentil/README.md

 ## Requirements

-This theme requires **WordPress** version **4.7** or newer.
+*Jentil* requires **WordPress** version **4.7** or newer.
 Minimum required **PHP** version is **7.0**.

 ## Installation

 **Disclaimer:** *This software is still in development.
 Use at your own risk.*

-Jentil can be installed either one of 2 modes: As a parent theme for a child theme, or as a package in another theme.

-### Install as parent theme

 - Download and install the [jentil-child](#) theme to get started.
 (Link to be posted soon).
-- Download Jentil from [here](https://api.grottopress.com/wp-update-server/v1/?action=download&slug=jentil) (in *zip* format), and install.
-- Activate the jentil-child theme.
-- Head over to the documentation and start creating your child theme.
-(Link to be posted soon)

-### Install as package

-You should have [composer](https://getcomposer.org/) and [npm](https://www.npmjs.com/) installed.

-- Download and install the [jentil-starter](#) theme (Link to be posted soon).
-- From the starter theme's directory, via the command line, enter `composer update` to install packages.
+- From the jentil-child directory, run `composer update` to update dependencies.
-- This would install Jentil (as a package) and all dependencies.
-Alternatively: `composer require grottopress/jentil`.
+- By default jentil-child installs as starter theme, with *Jentil* as a package.
+To use jentil-child as a child theme instead, run `composer run child`.
+Use `composer run starter` to switch back to starter theme mode.
+- Rename jentil-child to a new name via `composer run rename my-new-theme-name-here`
+- Activate the new theme.
-- Head over to the documentation and start creating your theme.
+- Head over to the [documentation](#) and start hacking your new theme.
 (Link to be posted soon)

 ## Documentation